jamesbmc1/fantasy-football-power-rankings/README.md

 #### 3. Analyze League Rankings
 Once the data loads, the dashboard displays a comprehensive leaderboard.

-**Power Index**: The primary metric for overall team strength, centered at 50.
-**Z-Points & Z-Wins**: These represent Standard Deviations from the league average.
-  - **Positive Scores (+1.0 to +3.0)**: Indicate the manager is performing above the league average.
-A +2.0 means they are in the top 2.5% of historical performances for that metric.
-  - **Zero (0.0)**: Represents exactly average performance.
-  - **Negative Scores (-1.0 to -3.0)**: Indicate the manager is struggling relative to the field.
-A -2.0 suggests they are performing worse than 97.5% of the league.
+**1. Power Index (The Big Picture)**
+The **Power Index** is your team's "Overall Rating."
+It combines scoring, winning, and future potential into a single number.

+- **Centered at 50:** A score of 50.00 represents a perfectly average team.
+- **The Scale:** Most teams will fall between 30 and 70.
+- **What it reveals:** It identifies who the "true" best teams are by stripping away schedule luck.
+A team with a mediocre record but a high Power Index is statistically a powerhouse that has simply been unlucky.

 #### 4. Explore Individual Trends
 Click on any **Manager's Name** in the table to view their Season Trends.
 This provides a week-by-week visualization of their Power Index and League Rank, allowing you to track momentum and statistical consistency throughout the season.

+## Environment and Deployment
+- **Runtime:** Python 3.11.4
+- **Backend Infrastructure:** Render (Web Service)
+- **Frontend Infrastructure:** Vercel
+- **API Client:** Custom asynchronous Sleeper API wrapper